ibm-mas/gitops/docs/configtoinstances.md

 |   |   |   mas_catalog_version: v8-240405-amd64
 ```

 All of the files contain a `merge-key` which includes the account ID and the cluster ID (e.g. `dev/cluster1`).
-The is what the Merge generator uses to group together configuration into per-cluster YAML objects.
+This is used by the Merge generator to group together configuration into per-cluster YAML objects.

 The `ibm-mas-cluster-base.yaml` file contains global configuration for the target cluster, including the `account.id`, and the `cluster.id` and the `cluster.url` which determines the {{ target_cluster() }} that ArgoCD will deploy resources to.